Can A Root Canal Be Combined With Other Dental Procedures?

 - Gum recession, which exposes the edge of the tooth root

 If you are experiencing tooth pain or sensitivity, you may need a root canal.
 At Knight Dental Care in Midland, MI, Dr. Edward Knight performs comprehensive dental exams and routine dental cleanings to check for tooth decay and damage that may require a root canal.
-To learn more about if you need a root canal and a crown after endodontic treatment, call our Midland, MI office to schedule an appointment today.
+To learn more about whether you need a root canal and a crown after endodontic treatment, call our Midland, MI office to schedule an appointment today.